Also in this section

 Some people who receive benefits can also get a Cold Weather Payment of £25 if the temperature drops below freezing in their local area for seven days in a row.
 You don't need to apply – if you are eligible it will be paid automatically in the same way that people receive their benefits.

 If you are in debt with your energy supplier, they are obliged to help you set regular repayment amounts to cover your energy usage and debt at a level which you can afford.
-You should call them immediately or alternatively call the Home Heat Helpline.
+You should call them immediately to arrange a payment plan.
 Your local Citizens Advice Bureau will be able to help you manage your debt.
-You can find details of your local bureau on their website or call their Citizens Advice Consumer Service on 08454 040506.
+You can find details of your local bureau on their website or call their Citizens Advice Consumer Service on 08454 040 506.

 If you live in Northern Ireland, call the Consumer Council for Northern Ireland on 0800 121 6022.